European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ## SDK Version

-This documentation is for version 3 of the UID2 SDK for JavaScript.
+This documentation is for version 3 of the EUID SDK for JavaScript.

 ## GitHub Repository